PeterAyad/Wireline-Log-Analysis/README.md

 10. Based on a prediction, what are the sweet spots of the existence of crude oil?
     a.
 Predict the lithology of the sensor readings
-    b. pick the sandstone lithology with cross over in the permeability and porosity graphs and high resistivity (higher than 10 ohm.m)
+    b. pick the sandstone lithology with cross-over in the permeability and porosity graphs and high resistivity (higher than 10 ohm.m)
     b. visualize the sweet spots on a graph

     **Purpose of the question**: interpret the analysis results to the well log plot